Updated April 17, 2025 with new developments

-Weight loss medications like Ozempic, Rybelsus, and Wegovy are making headlines—and your clients are taking notice.
-As these medications become more popular, Medicare beneficiaries will have questions about whether they’re covered and what their options are.
+Weight loss medications like Ozempic, Rybelsus, and Wegovy continue making headlines—and your clients are taking notice.
+As these medications become more popular, Medicare beneficiaries will have questions about whether they're covered and what their options are.

 GLP-1 medications like Wegovy and Ozempic were originally developed to treat diabetes but are now widely prescribed for weight loss.